 In Italy the regional governments have a major role in public transport, including train services.
 In some regions there are local train companies owned by the region, while in others the national rail company may manage the services, but under an agreement with the regione.
 And in a number of places you'll find a combination of the two.

 This started out as a brief roundup of the local train companies I knew about.
 But it turned out that there are a lot more than I thought.
-So I'd suggest using the map to jump to the region you're interested in.
+You can use the list, or the map, to jump to the region you're interested in.

 The metropolitana in Torino and the rail services in the Piemonte region are run by SFM (Servizio Ferrovia Metropolitana).
 This company is a joint operation between the national trenitalia and GTT (Gruppo Torinese Trasporti).
 Trenitalia are responsible for 6 lines while GTT are responsible for two (including the line that serves Torino airport).
 Show map of the SFM rail network in overlay (design by 'Arbalete' source: Wikimedia Commons)